erikbrandondigital/ready-set-travel/docs/Milestone4-Changelog.md

 ## [2022/11/20]

+### Added
+- In `docs > validation` I successfully validated all HTML and CSS files with no warnings or errors.
+I've added 8 screenshot image files to the folder showing the results.

+### Changed
+- In `README.md` I added my Week Four Milestone 4 Standup.
+- In `script.js` I added comments to indicate different sections of the file using the Better Comments Visual Studio Code extension.
+I added JavaScript code that dynamically populates the blog article cards with the corresponding title, meta and excerpt text content.
+I added separate JavaScript code that dynamically highlights the current page that the user is on in the header and footer navigation menus by applying a BEM CSS modifier class.
+- In `style.css` I added two BEM CSS modifier classes that are used to highlight the current page link in the header and footer navigation menus.
+The modifier class is added using JavaScript.
+I also removed an unnecessary CSS `background-color` rule in the `.search__input:focus-visible` rule.
+- In `blog.html` I removed the hardcoded blog article card text content and replaced it with placeholder text since the blog article text content is now updated using a custom JavaScript Object in the `script.js` file.

+## [2022/11/20 @ 4:25PM ET]

 ### Changed
 - In `style.css` I changed the website color scheme for better contrast between text and background colors.
 Orange buttons and elements and the footer and search container background colors are now a darker shade to increase contrast with white text for better user accessibility.
 I also added some `hover`, `focus`, and `focus-visible` styles to the `search__input` field to add visual feedback when the search field is focused on the homepage.
 - In `about.html`, `blog.html`, `destinations.html`, `index.html`, `template.html` and `tours.html`, I added `aria-hidden` attributes to all custom `<iconify-icon>` elements in the main and footer sections of each page to improve accessibility.
 Since the icons are loaded without labels using JS, hiding them is the best option to improve accessibility.